 Being a mom means being constantly aware of possible threats.
 Enhanced sensitivity to dangers is seen before your baby is even born, during late pregnancy.
 Pregnant women respond more strongly to fearful and angry faces, which researchers believe to be an adaptive response that can help protect their babies from threats in their environment.

 In later pregnancy, women are more sensitive to the cues of infants.
 They also develop greater feelings of emotional attachment to their growing babies.
 When a mother is more sensitive to her baby’s cues, she can better meet their needs.
 Not only does this enhance the mother-infant bond, but it also helps secure the healthy future of the baby.

 These sensitivity enhancements grow and develop through the beginning of the postpartum period.
 You’ve probably heard stories about mothers who wake with a startle at any minor sound their baby makes during the night.
 Heightened senses include quick reactions to their babies’ cries and muffled sounds, which bolster infant survival chances.
 Other increased senses include smell and responses to facial expressions such as smiles.

-An example of this is when mothers see their babies smiling and then compare the neural circuit activity to when the same women are shown pictures of smiling babies that are not their own.
+An example is when mothers see their babies smiling and then compare the neural circuit activity to when the same women are shown pictures of smiling babies that are not their own.
 As you can probably guess, the neural circuit is activated much more when looking at their babies’ pictures.
-The same phenomenon occurs when mothers listen to clips of their babies crying compared to stranger’s babies.
+The same phenomenon occurs when mothers listen to clips of their babies crying compared to a stranger’s baby.

 This neural circuit is associated with: